MAIF/shapash/docs/index.rst

 - Compatible with category_encoders & Sklearn ColumnTransformer
 - Visualizations of global and local explainability
 - Webapp to easily navigate from global to local
+- Select subsets for further analysis of explainability by filtering on explanatory and additional features, correct or wrong predictions
 - Summarizes local explanation
 - Offers several parameters in order to sum up in the most suitable way for your use case
 - Exports your local summaries to Pandas DataFrames